l1gh7vel/cs426-nlp-midterm-project/README.md

 ## 4. Config Folder
 - Holds configuration files (`train_config_23.yaml` and `eval_config_23.yaml`).
 These files define the settings and parameters for training and evaluating the models.

----

-In summary, this folder structure supports a research project that involves model training, evaluation, and analysis, with the related configuration, results, and visualizations organized in a clear and logical manner.